dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 The only way to minimize the problems caused by different bridge and anchor flows for slicers like OrcaSlicer that don't differentiate between them is to pick settings that produce bridge and anchor lines with almost the same cross section area.
-Assuming anchor overlap-factor Acw=1 is reqired to maximise anchor area and the optimal bridge overlap-factor is `Bcw=1`, the bridge and anchor areas are the same when the bridge spacing is the same as the layer height, or `Bs=Lh`.
+Assuming anchor overlap-factor `Acw=1` is reqired to maximise anchor area and the optimal bridge overlap-factor is `Bcw=1`, the bridge and anchor areas are the same when the bridge spacing is the same as the layer height, or `Bs=Lh`.

 This is normally significantly less than the nozzle diameter, which might be OK for very stringy materials, but could cause "snapping" for some materials.

+Better PA handling would take into account the different advance needed when there is no backpressure from the print surface based on the layer below.
+Even better would be to take this into account when there is partial backpressure for overhangs.
+Failing that, PA problems can nearly always be mitigated by using slower speeds.

 ### Line Bonding Strength.